-Know their child is safe and to make a complaint if they believe that their child's safety is in any way compromised. • Be informed of problems/concerns relating to their child. • Be informed if their child gets injured. • Complain if they have concerns about the standard of coaching. • Have a say in relation to decisions being made within the Club.
+- Know their child is safe and to make a complaint if they believe that their child's safety is in any way compromised. - Be informed of problems/concerns relating to their child by their team manager. - Be informed if their child gets injured.